snegari/CCPS530/README.md

 # Hardware
-A readily available and low-cost microcontrller (ESP 8266) and a temperature sensor MCP 9808 are employed for this project.
+A readily available and low-cost microcontroller (ESP 8266) and a temperature sensor MCP 9808 are employed for this project.

 ## ESP 8266, Microcontroller